How to Find African American Families Looking to Adopt

 If you come across a profile of an adoptive couple that you want to get to know better, we’ll set it up so that you can speak with them on the phone.
 You can communicate directly with each other right up until your delivery, and the adoptive parents are happy to travel to you if you’d like them to support you throughout the birth.

-You’re the one who calls the shots in the adoption process as a prospective birth parent.
+You’re the one who calls the shots in the adoption process as the prospective birth parent.
 You decide how open you’d like your adoption to be, who your baby’s parents will be and more.
-The race of your child’s family is also a choice you can make if it’s something you feel is important for your baby.
+The race of your child’s family is also a choice you can make if it’s something you feel is important for your baby, and there are numerous Black adoptive families looking hoping to match, so we are confident you will find the best adoptive parents for your baby.